Approximate Degradable Quantum Channels: Applications

 Consider a qubit Pauli channel with independent bit flip and phase flip error probability where $p_X \in [0,\tfrac{1}{2}]$ denotes the bit flip and $p_Z\in [0,\tfrac{1}{2}]$ the phase flip probability.
 Due to its relevance for the BB84 protocol this channel is often called BB84 channel.
 More formally this is a channel $\mathcal{B}_{p_X,p_Z}:\mathcal{S}(A) \ni \rho \mapsto (1-p_X-p_Z+p_X p_Z)\rho +(p_X - p_X p_Z )X \rho X + (p_Z-p_Z p_X)Z \rho Z + p_X p_Z Y \rho Y \in \mathcal{S}(B)$ with $\dim A = \dim B=2$.
 It is immediate to verify that a Bell state maximizes the coherent information and therefore the channel coherent information of the BB84 channel is given by $Q^{(1)}(\mathcal{B}_{p_X,p_Z})=1-\Hb(p_X)-\Hb(p_Z)$.
 For the case where $p_X=p_Z=:p$ it has been shown that \cite{smith08}

 Combining Theorem~\ref{thm:epsilonDegradableAdditivity} and Theorem~\ref{thm:Qss-vs-U} we obtain the upper bound

 which is strictly better than~\eqref{eq:UBsmith}.
 Figure~\ref{fig:bb84} compares the upper bound of the quantum capacity derived in Theorem~\ref{thm:epsilonDegradableAdditivity}, for $\varepsilon_{p}$ as in \eqref{opt:epsi}, with previously known upper bounds.
+In the high-noise regime~\eqref{eq:UBsmith} outperforms~\eqref{eq_newUB_BB84}.
+In most quantum key distribution protocols the secret-key rate is given by the difference of a min-entropy term and a term that comes from the error correction step (which corresponds to the quantum capacity).
+Oftentimes these two terms are of the same magnitude and therefore the improvement of~\eqref{eq_newUB_BB84} compared to~\eqref{eq:UBsmith} which looks small on Figure~\ref{fig:bb84} can be very relevant for bounding the secret-key rate.
 We note that the upper bound~\eqref{eq_newUB_BB84} can be slightly improved by using the $U_{\Xi}(\mathcal{B}_{p,p})$ quantity.